awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-session.md

 Traffic mirror sessions are evaluated based on the ascending priority that you define when you create the session\.

-## Create a Traffic Mirror Session<a name="create-traffic-mirroring-session"></a>
+## Create a traffic mirror session<a name="create-traffic-mirroring-session"></a>

 Create a traffic mirror session\.

 Before you create a traffic mirror session, make sure that you have the following information:
 + The source
 + The traffic mirror target
-  + To use a target in your account, see [Create a Traffic Mirror Target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.
+  + To use a target in your account, see [Create a traffic mirror target](traffic-mirroring-target.md#create-traffic-mirroring-target)\.
   + To use a target that is owned by another account and shared with you, accept the shared resource before you create the traffic mirror session\.
-For more information, see [Accepting a Resource Share](cross-account-traffic-mirroring-targets.md#tm-share-accept)\.
+For more information, see [Accepting a resource share](cross-account-traffic-mirroring-targets.md#tm-share-accept)\.
-+ The traffic mirror filter \(for more information, see [Create a Traffic Mirror Filter](traffic-mirroring-filter.md#create-traffic-mirroring-filter)\)
++ The traffic mirror filter \(for more information, see [Create a traffic mirror filter](traffic-mirroring-filter.md#create-traffic-mirroring-filter)\)

 **To create a traffic mirror session using the console**